thenniges/blacktop/spikes/test_program/README.md

-Pushing the onboard button toggles the onboard red led Pushing the extra button (on the pcb) toggles the onboard green led
+Pushing the onboard button toggles the onboard red led Pushing the extra button (on the pcb) toggles the onboard green led Changing the potentiometer changes the red of the rgb led

 CHIP	BOARD	FUNCTION
 2	P1.0	P1.0 = GREEN LED/EEPROM CS